Letting an AI agent touch your CRM and inbox sounds productive until it sends one weird follow-up after a lead already replied.

 What Is AI Agent Access?

-AI agent access is the permission you give an AI system to use business tools.
 Read access means the agent can inspect records, messages, files, or notes.
 Write access means it can change fields, create tasks, add notes, move stages, or send messages.

 When Should A Small Business Use AI Agents?

-Use AI agents when the workflow is repeated, the rules are clear, and the output can be checked.
-Good first use cases include summarizing inbox threads, drafting CRM notes, classifying lead replies, preparing follow-up tasks, and finding missing context before a human responds.
+Use AI agents when the workflow repeats, the rules are clear, and the output can be checked.

-Do not start with a broad agent that can touch every customer record.
 Start with one workflow where the agent has a clear job and a clear stop condition.

 Checklist Before Giving CRM Or Inbox Access

-3. List the fields it can never change.
+3. Which fields can it never change?

 If you cannot explain the read permission, write permission, stop condition, and review path in plain English, the agent is not ready for live access.